<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 3. Think about the ‘golden thread’

-An enterprise is complex, and the architecture that builds it up has a multitude of moving parts.
-A mistake that many make in EA is to ‘boil the ocean’, in that they try and do too much in one go.
+An enterprise is complex, and the architecture that builds it up has many moving parts.
+A mistake that many make in EA is to ‘boil the ocean’, in that they try to do too much in one go.
 Trying to map all the processes across the enterprise; collecting all information about all applications across the estate; documenting every single integration.

-By concentrating on key activities that align with your business outcomes, you can effectively 'trace' through the threads of your architecture.
-This strategy ensures you remain focused on delivering business value, as opposed to getting distracted or falling into an analysis paralysis.
+Concentrating on key activities that align with your business outcomes allows you to effectively 'trace' through the threads of your architecture.
+This strategy ensures you remain focused on delivering business value, as opposed to getting distracted or falling into analysis paralysis.

-For EA to be effective, it needs to be well-documented and accessible.
+For EA to be impactful, it needs to be well-documented and accessible.
 A central repository streamlines information flow and ensures that all relevant parties have access to the latest architectural data.

 This practice requires the right mix of people and skills.
-Based on their core focus (or golden thread), team members can share knowledge, thus connecting various components of the architecture.
+Based on their core focus (or golden thread), your team members can share their unique knowledge and connect the various components of the architecture.
 Additionally, maintaining this information in a central repository helps eliminate redundancy and ensures that the team has access to current and comprehensive data.

-Do I need an EA tool to get started?
+Do I need an Enterprise Architecture tool to get started?

-A tool will likely accelerate efforts and make assets easier to maintain — and collaborate with.
-Unlike traditional tools such as PowerPoint or Excel, EA tools are better equipped for organizing, labeling, and connecting data points.
-Some tools will also offer off-the-shelf templates, use case examples, and other types of support to help you off the ground.
+A tool will likely accelerate efforts and make assets easier to maintain and collaborate with.
+Unlike traditional tools like PowerPoint or Excel, EA tools are better equipped for organizing, labeling, and connecting data points.
+Some tools will also offer off-the-shelf templates, use case examples, and other types of support to help you get off the ground.

-However, what tools shouldn't do is keep you from getting started.
+However, what tools shouldn't do is prevent you from taking the first steps.
 Collecting information can be as simple as creating lists of architecture assets in a SharePoint site or in Confluence.
-The key is to make sure the environment is shared, and can be built on.
+The key is to ensure the environment is shared and that you can continue to build on it.

 Remember, this effort should be collaborative – not just for the team, but for the organization.
 Maintaining communication with other teams is crucial, and data should be the cornerstone of those interactions.
 Make sure you can share the repository with stakeholders outside of your team, and that the information is relevant and up-to-date.